Whether you’re an investigative journalist or an investment analyst you need regular access to insights from reliable, expert sources.

 At Bipsync we believe it’s important to capture and organize research at the contact level, just as it is to organize research by ticker or any other object.

-To help our clients better-manage these knowledge contacts, we continue to improve on our Contact Management feature – which is centrally incorporated into Bipsync’s rich note-taking and productivity environment – and we’re building-out integrations with third-party CRM providers because, just as with managing research in Outlook, capturing long-form notes and organizing documents in most CRMs can be a painful process too.
+To help our clients better-manage these knowledge contacts, we continue to further improve and build-out our Contact Management feature – which is centrally incorporated into Bipsync’s rich note-taking and productivity environment – and we’re building-out integrations with third-party CRM providers because, just as with managing research in Outlook, capturing long-form notes, and organizing documents in most CRMs can be a painful process too.

 Building-in a rich organizational network of metadata – company, industry, geography, author, date, custom organization schemes, and of course contact – is key to your ability to get value from research data once it’s captured.
 When it comes to professional contacts, this increases findability, consistency and context to your research, meaning you can apply expert network information within a broader range of investment contexts for better decision making.